-Referring now to Figure 2 in Section 2.6, we can see that, in the context of the model, stock market sensitivities in the range of 0.05 imply welfare costs per remaining expected year of the pandemic of roughly the same amount or slightly higher using the benchmark parameters from Table 1.
-As that section explained, this conclusion can be supported by any choice of the disaster parameters that matches the observed sensitivity.
-For example, the choices $(\mu(1)=0.015,\sigma(1)=0.075,\chi=0.035,\zeta=1)$ and $(\mu(1)=0.03,\sigma(1)=0.075,\chi=0.025,\zeta=2)$ each yields a sensitivity of 0.05 and each implies a welfare cost of 0.052 per year.
+In particular, we can see that stock market sensitivities in the range of our empirical estimates (e.g., around 5%) imply welfare costs per remaining expected year of the pandemic of between about 4.5% and 5.2%.
+This conclusion can be supported by any choice of the disaster parameters that matches the observed sensitivity.
+For example, the choices ($\mu(1) = 0.015, \sigma(1) = 0.075, \chi = 0.035, \zeta = 1$) and ($\mu(1) = 0.03, \sigma(1) = 0.075, \chi = 0.025, \zeta = 2$) each yield a sensitivity of 0.05, and each implies a welfare cost of 0.048 per year.

 We can now combine this estimate with our forecasts for the expected time to successful vaccine deployment constructed in Section 3 (shown in Figure 1).
-Assuming that this series captures belief at the time for the pandemic's duration, and assuming investors' model of the pandemic economy aligned with the model's dynamics, our results imply that in late April 2020 when deployment was expected in about a year, the welfare value of ending the pandemic was approximately 5% of total wealth.
+Assuming that this series captures belief at the time for the pandemic's duration, and assuming investors' model of the pandemic economy aligned with the model's dynamics, our results imply that in late April 2020, when deployment was expected in about a year, the welfare value of ending the pandemic was approximately 5% of total wealth.
 At the beginning of March, with very little vaccine progress reported, the analogous numbers are approximately three years forecast duration, and a welfare cost of 15%.
-By November 2020, with less than six months expected until successful vaccine deployment, ending the pandemic immediately would still have been worth over 2% of total wealth.
-These are the paper's principal findings.
+By November